I’ve written a lot of code over the years. Some of it is good.

 - Objects: Creates documents from any C# object

-- GenerateCloudSearchData: Generates JSON to index with Amazon Cloud Search
+- GenerateCloudSearchData: Generates JSON to index with Amazon Cloud Search (note: this is very old and communicates with an external service, so I’d be shocked if it still worked)

 - Scriban: A template engine using Scriban (note: this was never published as an official module)